stefanitsky/cookiecutter-django-minimal/README.rst

 Highlights
 ----------
-* Minimal setup: only the most important.
+* Minimal setup: Django 3 with ASGI_ & PostgreSQL 11.6.
 * Preconfigured settings & compose files for multiple environments.
 * Configuration as in the RoR application for main app folder.